YKSLFF/SDK/README.md

 # SDK

-# Can be programmed with any .net language vb.net f# c#
+# Can be programmed with any .Net language vb.net F# C#